Bonsai Information Security - Advisory

 8. *Technical Description*

-specifically in the $user_id variable.
-The vulnerability can be triggered b=
+the $sort_order variable.
+The vulnerability can be triggered by

 Which will generate a syntax error in the database.
 The following is

 $userlog =3D db_get_array("SELECT change_id, action, timestamp, amount,

 ORDER BY $sort_by $sort_order

 More information about how to exploit this SQL injection vulnerability can =

 found at Bonsais blog